cimi/d3-flame-graphs/README.md

 * __Zooming__ - on click, the container re-renders the subgraph associated with the clicked node.
 The previous roots are rendered at the bottom of the graph and are clickable - you can revert to a previous state.
 An optional callback can be provided if you want to trigger other changes when zooming.
 * __Tooltips__ - when hovering over nodes a tooltip can be displayed.
 The tooltip's contents are parametrizable.
 * __Filtering__ - nodes can be selected by name using regex.
 This enables name-based navigation, highlighting or adding other custom behaviour to certain nodes.
 See the demo for examples.
+* __Hiding across the stack__ - some call paterns only add noise to a graph (like `Object.wait` or `Unsafe.park`, for example).
+The plugin offers the capability to hide node selections across the stack (their value is subtracted from the parent nodes and their children are hidden).
+This leads to clearer views of the state of the world.

 ## How was this made?